 This slot has four times the lanes in an x1 slot.
 However, it measures just about 39mm in length.
 The slot has a total of 32 pins inside.

-What are Reinforced PCIe Slots?
+What is Reinforced PCIe Slots?

-Certain motherboards for multi GPU support do have two reinforced x16 slots.
+Certain motherboards for multi-GPU support do have two reinforced x16 slots.